 Amateur photos in the CV is TABU

-It is also considered rather tasteless to place the Smartphone pictures, group pictures and pictures with a low resolution in a CV.
+It is also considered as bad taste to place the Smartphone pictures, group pictures and pictures with a low resolution in a CV.

 Gaps in the CV is TABU